junkurihara/jscu/packages/js-crypto-utils/README.md

   * NodeCrypto for Node.js
 - Random, hash, HKDF, HMAC, JWK Thumbprint
   * WebCrypto API for browsers
-  * MsCrypto for IE
   * NodeCrypto for Node.js

+  IE is completely out of our scope now.

   Especially for Hash functions, we shall use the following pure JS implementation for some browsers (WebCrypto does not support SHA-3 yet).
-SHA-512/SHA-1 does not work in IE, SHA-1 doesn't in Edge.
-I believe IE/Edge should be discarded ASAP.
+SHA-1 doesn't work in Edge.
+I believe Edge should be discarded ASAP.
   * [sha3](https://www.npmjs.com/package/sha3) for SHA3-224, SHA3-256, SHA3-384 and SHA3-512 for browsers
   * [hash.js](https://www.npmjs.com/package/hash.js) for SHA-1, SHA-256, SHA-384, SHA-512 for some legacy browsers
   * [md5](https://www.npmjs.com/package/md5) for MD5 for some legacy browsers